otiai10/hotsub/flags/README.md

-This package collects all the definitions of `awsub` command line flags/options.
+This package collects all the definitions of `hotsub` command line flags/options.